 8.8 Information security with transfers

-In this Section 8.8, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).
+In this section, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-We, Sionic do transfer personal information to third parties outside of the European Economic Area (EEA).
+We, Sionic, do transfer personal information to third parties outside of the European Economic Area (EEA).
 We take steps to ensure that where your information is transferred outside of the EEA by our service providers and hosting providers, appropriate measures and controls are in place to protect information in accordance with applicable data protection laws and regulations.
-For example, we may share information with affiliates based outside the EEA for the purposes foreseen by this Privacy Notice.
+For example, we may share information with affiliates based outside the EEA for the purposes foreseen by this policy.
 Sionic are subject to Sionic data protection policies designed to protect data in accordance with EU data protection laws.
-In each case, such transfers are made in accordance with the requirements of Regulations (EU) 2016/679 (the General Data Protection Regulations or “GDPR”) and may be based on the use of the European Commission’s Standard Model Clauses for transfers of personal data outside the EEA
+In each case, such transfers are made in accordance with the requirements of the GDPR and may be based on the use of the European Commission’s Standard Model Clauses for transfers of personal data outside the EEA

 9. Right to complain